gfontenot/talks/map/Map.md

 ```

 ^ More interesting to me, is Argo, which uses these functional concepts, along with some fancy tricks using Generics and a couple of custom operators of its own to ease the pain of parsing JSON in Swift, which is kind of a famously annoying problem at this point.

-^ If you've ever tried doing JSON parsing manually in Swift, you probably know what I'm talking about.

 ---